OctopusDeploy/blog/blog/2025-05/design-journey-kubernetes-live-status/index.md

 ---
 title: The surprising design journey behind Kubernetes Live Object Status
 description: A deep dive into how we designed Kubernetes Live Object Status to help developers confidently troubleshoot their apps.
 author: kirsten.schwarzer@octopus.com
-visibility: private
+visibility: public
-published: 3020-01-01-1400
+published: 2025-05-26-1400
 metaImage:
 bannerImage:
 bannerImageAlt: 125 characters max, describes image to people unable to see it.
 isFeatured: false
 tags:
+  - Product
   - Kubernetes
-  - Product
 ---

-For the past two years, we've been talking to customers about their biggest headaches when deploying to Kubernetes.
+For the past 2 years, we've been talking to customers about their biggest headaches when deploying to Kubernetes.

 A recurring theme has been the challenge of knowing what’s actually happening with your applications at any given moment.